zhound420/rabbitmq/README.md

 - **Asynchronous Messaging**: Send and receive messages without blocking.
 - **Message Persistence**: Ensure messages are not lost if the RabbitMQ server crashes or restarts.

+## Possibilities

+The integration of the RabbitMQ toolkit with the SuperAGI codebase opens up a wide range of possibilities for enhancing AI capabilities:

+- **Collaborative Problem Solving:** Multiple AI agents can work together, leveraging their specialized knowledge or capabilities to solve complex problems.

 ## Future Improvements

 - **Enhanced Error Handling**: Extend error handling capabilities.